Can you get a loan if you are unemployed? | money.co.uk

 Home credit or ‘doorstep’ loans are similarly expensive, but require you to hand your repayments to a representative of the lender who comes to your door each week.
 Having a debt collector knock on your door can be a stressful and scary experience, so these loans are best avoided.

-Store credit/finance can mean you end up spending far more for something than the advertised price once interest is factored in.
-It allows you to purchase items with credit and pay them off in instalments.
+Store credit or finance can mean you end up spending far more for something than the advertised price once interest is factored in.
+These financial agreements prey on people who are short of money and need to buy new items, such as clothes or even white goods such as fridges.

+They allow you to purchase items with credit and pay them off in instalments.
 If you are not able to make these repayments the items could be repossessed in some schemes, while your credit score could be hit and you will have to pay fees in others.

 Be realistic about whether you can meet the monthly repayments of any loan you take out.
 Missing repayments, or even defaulting, can have a huge impact on your future.
-Those kinds of markers on your credit history will affect your ability to get a mortgage or a credit card in the future.
+Those kinds of markers on your credit history will last for six years and can affect your ability to get a mortgage or a credit card in the future.

 If you are unsure what you can afford, use a budget tool to break down your expenses and understand what you spend and where you can save money.
-If you are in doubt over how much to borrow, it may be wise to opt for a lower amount.
+If you are in doubt over how much to borrow, it may be wise to opt for a lower amount or ask a debt charity for advice before applying.

 It can be challenging to find a lender who will issue a loan if you are an unemployed applicant.
 Those who will lend to you may be less than reputable, or insist on a secured loan.
 This can make finding a loan a stressful process that you may want to avoid.